Introduction to correlation networks: Interdisciplinary approaches beyond thresholding: Methods for creating networks from correlation matrices

 Third, partial correlation matrices typically have more negative entries and smaller-magnitude entries than Pearson correlation matrices \cite{Millington2020ApplNetwSci,Williams2022PsycholMethods}.
 Combined with the larger variation of the sample partial correlation than the sample Pearson correlation discussed just above, the tendency that $\overline{\rho}^{\text{par}}_{ij}$ has a smaller magnitude than $\rho_{ij}$ poses a challenge of statistically validating the estimated partial correlation networks \cite{Williams2022PsycholMethods}.

 Studies in neuroscience have compared partial correlation networks with simple correlation networks and/or with the corresponding underlying structural networks~\cite{Salvador2005CerebCortex,varoquaux2010brain,SmithMiller2011Neuroimage,Ryali2012Neuroimage,Brier2015Neuroimage,pervaiz2020optimising,liegeois2020revisiting} (see section~\ref{sec:brain}).
-One study found that the similarity between partial correlation networks and structural networks is higher than that between correlation networks and structural networks~\cite{liegeois2020revisiting}.
+Some studies found that the similarity between partial correlation networks and structural networks is higher than that between Pearson correlation networks and structural networks~\cite{liegeois2020revisiting, Santucci2025biorxiv}.

 \textit{Application example}: Wang, Xie, and Stanley analyzed correlation networks composed of stock market indices from 2005 to 2014 from 57 countries \cite{WangXieStanley2018ComputEcon}, widely covering the continents of the world, with each country corresponding to a node.
 They computed Pearson and partial correlation coefficients for the time series of the logarithmic returns, given by Eq.~\eqref{eq:log-return}, between each pair of countries, converted the correlation coefficient value into a distance (see Eq.~\eqref{eq:def-d_{ij}}), and constructed the minimal spanning trees, called the MST-Pearson and MST-Partial networks.
 These networks appeared to be scale-free (i.e., with a power-law-like degree distribution) trees.
 Among other things, they compared clusters and top centrality nodes (i.e., countries) between the MST-Pearson and MST-Partial.
 They observed that the results from the MST-Partial networks are more reasonable than those from the MST-Pearson construction in light of our general understanding of world economics.